Vaishnavi-cyber-blip/ConsumeImg/README.md

 # Flask Backend for Consume Wisely
 This Flask application serves as the backend for the Consume Wisely app, enabling product label analysis and claim verification.
-It leverages AI and external APIs to extract text, analyze claims, and provide real-time news.
+It leverages AI to extract text, analyze claims, and provide real-time news.

 ## Features
 ### 1. Text Extraction from Product Labels